Mindfulness-based Compassionate Living: A Seven-day Retreat

 Our application and payment process involves the following steps:

 - We receive your application form and assess it to ensure that this retreat is suitable for you.
 We endeavour to make assessments within a week, but if the retreat leader is on annual leave or on retreat, then this can take a little bit longer.

-- Upon offering you a place, we will then invoice you either for the non -refundable deposit (£100 non-refundable deposit for SHARED accommodation or a £200.00 non-refundable deposit for PRIVATE accommodation) or for the full amount, depending which option you choose when you complete your application.
+- Upon offering you a place, we will then invoice you either for the non -refundable deposit (£100 non-refundable deposit for SHARED accommodation or a £200.00 non-refundable deposit for SINGLE accommodation) or for the full amount, depending which option you choose when you complete your application.

 - Your place is fully confirmed once we receive your deposit or full retreat payment.

 - If you selected to pay the deposit only, we will invoice you for the balance three months before the retreat starts.

 - If the full rate for SINGLE accommodation is paid but we cannot meet your request for a single room due to lack of availability, then we will allocate you SHARED accommodation and refund £100.00 to you or your employer.